awsdocs/amazon-sagemaker-developer-guide/doc_source/gtp-review-metrics.md

 # Review Metrics<a name="gtp-review-metrics"></a>

-Metrics are data about your Ground Truth Plus project for a specific date or over a date range\.
+Metrics are data about your SageMaker Ground Truth Plus project for a specific date or over a date range\.

 You can review metrics for all batches or choose a batch of your choice as shown in the following image\.